-Awards/Competitions: Winner, 2017 Tanglewood Music Center Gino B. Cioffi Memorial Prize; Winner, 2017 Borromeo String Quartet Guest Artist Award; Winning Quintet, 2016–17 New England Conservatory Honors Ensemble Competition; Winner, 2016 New England Conservatory/Boston Pops Competition; Winner, 2014 Yale University Wrexham Prize in Music and DuPuy Graduation Prize; Winner, 2012 Yale University William Waite Concerto Competition; 1st Prize, 2011 Eastern Connecticut Symphony Orchestra Instrumental Competition; Winner, 2010 “The President’s Own” United States Marine Band High School Concerto Competition; Winner, 2010 United States Army Field Band Young Artists Competition; Winner, 2010 Neale-Silva Young Artist Competition, Wisconsin Public Radio
+Awards/Competitions: Winner, 2020 The Orchestra Now Concerto Competition; Winner, 2017 Tanglewood Music Center Gino B. Cioffi Memorial Prize; Winner, 2017 Borromeo String Quartet Guest Artist Award; Winning Quintet, 2016–17 New England Conservatory Honors Ensemble Competition; Winner, 2016 New England Conservatory/Boston Pops Competition; Winner, 2014 Yale University Wrexham Prize in Music and DuPuy Graduation Prize; Winner, 2012 Yale University William Waite Concerto Competition; 1st Prize, 2011 Eastern Connecticut Symphony Orchestra Instrumental Competition; Winner, 2010 “The President’s Own” United States Marine Band High School Concerto Competition; Winner, 2010 United States Army Field Band Young Artists Competition; Winner, 2010 Neale-Silva Young Artist Competition, Wisconsin Public Radio

 Appearances: Tanglewood Music Center, fellow, 2016–17; New Fromm Player, 2019; Nashville Symphony, Acting Assistant Principal/2nd & E-flat clarinet, 2017; Louisiana Philharmonic Orchestra, guest clarinet, 2019; New World Symphony, finalist and substitute clarinet, 2017-2020; Tanglewood Music Center Orchestra, 2016–17; New England Conservatory of Music Philharmonia, 2014–18; National Orchestral Institute, 2015; Atlantic Music Festival, 2015; Norfolk Chamber Music Festival, 2014; Yale Symphony Orchestra, principal clarinet, 2010–14